 Use the DOS 'del' command, like this:

-Here is another example that opens an HTML file in a subdirectory of the installation directory:
+Here is another example that opens an HTML file in a subfolder of the installation folder:

 - The installer is run in Automatic Mode.

 - The "Hide DOS Window" box is checked.

 - There is a bug in the batch that is causing it to stop before reaching the PAUSE command.